Migration Summer School

 Practical Information:

-• Students are invited to secure their own accommodation and transportation, or may opt for an accommodation package that is provided through the EPLO.
-Participants will be accommodated at the seaside premises of the EPLO at Sounion, Greece or at a partner hotel.
+Students are invited to secure their accommodation and transportation or may opt for an accommodation package that is provided through the EPLO.
+Participants will be accommodated at the seaside premises of the EPLO at Sounion, Greece, or at a partner hotel.
+Accommodation is on a first-come-first-serve basis and students interested in this package should inquire at summerschools@elgs.eu

-• Students are encouraged to bring a laptop in order to study relevant references and reading material including statistics, maps, reports, scientific articles on aspects of the phenomenon of migration and refugee flows and presentations used by the speakers.
+Students are encouraged to bring a laptop in order to study relevant references and reading material including statistics, maps, reports, scientific articles on aspects of the phenomenon of migration and refugee flows, and presentations used by the speakers.

-Summer 2024
+Summer 2025

-Program cost: 550€ which includes tuition fees, transportation cost from the hotel in Sounion to the lecture hall, study visits arrangement and transportation.
+• transportation costs from the hotel in Sounion to the lecture hall,

 Scroll to Top